Your Florida Divorce - What To Expect

 - Lump Sum Alimony is used to give the receiving spouse a one-time payment.

 - Durational Alimony is used to provide a party with economic assistance for a set period of time following a marriage of short or moderate duration.
 Durational alimony is awarded when permanent periodic alimony is inappropriate.
-An award of durational alimony terminates upon the death of either party or the remarriage of the receiving party.
+An award of durational alimony terminates upon the death of either party or the remarriage of the receiving spouse.
 The amount of an award of durational alimony may be modified or terminated based upon a substantial change in circumstances.
 However, the length of an award of durational alimony may not be modified except under exceptional circumstances and may not exceed the length of the marriage.

+- Child Support.
 The principles in Section 61.29 (see #1, above) of the Florida Statutes establish the public policy of the State of Florida in the creation of the child support guidelines.
 These principles are:

 - Each parent has a fundamental obligation to support his or her minor or legally dependent child.